luke-o-brien/Project-3-MERN-Backend/README.md

 [event.target.name]: event.target.name === "hashtag" ? event.target.value.replace(" ", "").split(",") : event.target.value
 ```

 The second step in creating this was creating an autocomplete search bar which when the users typed in would display a list of hashtags and when clicked on would redirect them to a results page displaying all items which matched these.
 To create this functionally I first made a new API endpoint specifically for hashtags which allowed for get and post.
 The posting of hashtags to this endpoint had to happen when the user submitted the upload sound form at the sametime the hashtags were added to the main sound object.
 However the data needed to be submitted in a different format to the hashtag data endpoint.
-The Sound endpoint had hashtags submitted as an array however i for this endpoint I wanted the hashtag to be submitted as seperate objects.
+The Sound endpoint had hashtags submitted as an array however for this endpoint I wanted the hashtag to be submitted as separate objects.

 ``` js
  const hashArray = formData.hashtag